 How is cacao used?

-Cacao beans can be sourced from a variety of countries throughout the world for.
-From Guatemala and the Dominican Republic, to Tanzania, and Madagascar, each growing region, farm, and even harvest season has a direct impact on the cacao bean and its flavor profile.
+Cacao beans can be sourced from a variety of countries throughout the world.
+From Guatemala and the Dominican Republic, to Tanzania, and Madagascar, each cocoa growing region, farm, and even harvest season has a direct impact on the cacao bean and its flavor profile.
 These beans are then made into craft chocolate.

 You may have noticed that more and more chocolate packaging lists a percentage on the front.
 This number refers to the total cocoa content of the chocolate bar.
 To get a better understanding of the cocoa content you need to read the ingredient list.
 For example, our 80% cocoa dark chocolate bar has a simple ingredient list: chocolate liquor, sugar, cocoa butter, and vanilla extract (all organic and fair trade certified).
 The composition of this bar would then be 80% cocoa (a combination of cocoa liquor/mass and cocoa butter) and 20% organic sugar and vanilla extract.
 As a general rule of thumb, the higher percentage of cocoa, the less sugar the bar will contain, and the darker the chocolate bar.